 Through our innovation growth areas, we are concentrating on solutions for a bio-based, energy-saving, circular economy and society.

-Our R&D activities are managed by the RD&I function, which comprises the R&D teams of the segments, innovation management, Creavis, which is our business incubator and strategic research institute, and Evonik Venture Capital.
+Our R&D activities are managed by the RD&I function, which comprises the R&D teams of the segments, innovation management, Evonik Innovation Factory (formerly Creavis, until February 2026), which is our business incubator and strategic research institute, and Evonik Venture Capital.
 The R&D strategy is set by the RD&I council, which also manages the targeted allocation of human and financial R&D resources.
 The council, which is chaired by the executive board member responsible for innovation, also includes the chief innovation officer, the head of Corporate Strategy, and the segment heads.

-Our strategic innovation unit, Creavis, serves as a business incubator for mid- and long-term projects outside the product and market focus of the Evonik Group’s operational business.
+Our strategic innovation unit, Evonik Innovation Factory, serves as a business incubator for mid- and long-term projects outside the product and market focus of the Evonik Group’s operational business.

 - The Defossilation cluster helps industries become less dependent on fossil raw materials by developing high-growth solutions that make a contribution to the transition to a circular, climate-neutral economy.